-You can use a 24-Key Feature Phone with a headset connected to the handset jack.
 You must have a headset key programmed as one of your programmable feature keys (see "Other feature keys," page C.2) that you'll use to connect or disconnect from a call.
 The key will blink green when a call is ringing and glow green when connected.

-You turn Headset Mode on or off as part of user programming (PROG/HELP 3 3).
+You turn headset mode on or off as part of user programming (PROGRAM 3 3).